gruntwork-io/docs/_docs-sources/pipelines/overview/configurations-as-code.md

 The `an_environment` label is used to qualify the `environment` block in the example above.
 :::

+## Configuration Hierarchy

+Pipelines configurations are designed to be organized into a hierarchy.
+This hierarchy reflects the specificity of configurations, with configurations more specific to a single unit of IaC taking precedence over configurations that are more general when they are in conflict.

+The hierarchy of configurations is as follows:

+### Repository Configurations

+These are the most general configurations that are applicable to the entire repository, regardless of working directory context.
+They are always defined in [global configurations](#global-configurations) via [repository blocks](#repository-blocks).

+These configurations are the most general and will will always be overridden by more specific configurations when they are in conflict.

+### Environment Configurations

+These are configurations that are applicable to a specific environment within a repository.
+They are only ever applicable to units that match a specific [filter](#filter-blocks).
+They are always defined in [global configurations](#global-configurations) via [environment blocks](#environment-blocks).

+These configurations are more specific than repository configurations, and as such override repository configurations when they are in conflict within the context of a matched filter.

+### Unit Configurations

+These are configurations that are applicable to a single unit of IaC within a repository.
+They are always defined in [local configurations](#local-configurations) via [unit blocks](#unit-blocks).

+These configurations are the most specific and will always override other configurations when they are in conflict.

 ## Global Configurations

 Any configurations located within a `.gruntwork` directory either in the current working directory, or a parent directory of the current working directory are referred to as global configurations.
 These configurations are typically applicable within a wide range of contexts within a repository, and are the primary mechanism for configuring Pipelines.